RebornForTrueLife/pricing/data/README.md

 ## Description

 1. Hierarchy

 ![database-hierarchy](./images/database-hierarchy.png)

 2. Props
-- about leaf props:
+- Leaf props:

 	> They are all information of particular item, however, they are represented in different structure.
 Discriptions of their structure

 	1. basePrice: number

 	2. type, whippedCreamTopping, chocolatePump, milk, egg, turkey, butter, creamCheeseTopping:

-		> represented by an object: with possible value represented by [keys], and corresponding additional price is represented by [value]
+		- represented by an object: with possible value represented by [keys], and corresponding additional price is represented by [value]

 	3. constraint